zevv/npeg/README.md

 At runtime, the following trace is generated.
 The trace consists of a number of columns:

-1. the current instruction pointer, which maps to the compile time dump
+1. The current instruction pointer, which maps to the compile time dump.
-2. the index into the subject
+2. The index into the subject.
-3. the substring of the subject
+3. The substring of the subject.
-4. the name of the rule from which this instruction originated
+4. The name of the rule from which this instruction originated.
-5. the instruction being executed
+5. The instruction being executed.
-6. the backtrace stack depth
+6. The backtrace stack depth.

 ```
   0|  0|one two                 |line           |call -> word:6                          |